 Most states have their own version of the W-4 form for income tax withholding at the state level.
 But, some states require that employees use a separate federal Form W-4 for SIT withholding.

 Once you collect a completed form from your new hire, you can begin running payroll and withholding state income tax from their wages.

 States use income taxes to fund various state projects and programs, such as education, health care, corrections, and public assistance.

-Depending on your business location, you might not be responsible for handling state income tax for your employees.
-Why?
-Not all states have SIT.
+Keep in mind that not all states have a state income tax.
+So depending on your business and employees’ locations, you may not be responsible for handling state income tax for your employees.

 Currently, forty-one states and Washington D.C. have state income taxes on wages earned from employment.